-A look at the sports news making headlines today, Wednesday, July 30.
+A look at the big sports stories you’ll be talking about today, Wednesday, Aug.
+27.

 Elsewhere in the majors:

 Detroit Tigers pitcher Anibal Sanchez said he was feeling better after experiencing pain in his right pectoral on Monday.
 Sanchez is 8-5 with a 3.46 ERA, but he hasn’t pitched since Aug.
 8 due to a pectoral strain.

 Manager Brad Ausmus said Sanchez will not be able to return for Saturday’s doubleheader against the Chicago White Sox as hoped.

 Also in the majors:

 Love says he’s in Cleveland for long haul

 Kevin Love says Cleveland Cavaliers fans shouldn’t worry about the opt-out clause in his contract.

 The newly-acquired forward can become a free agent next summer after just one season with the Cavs.
 However, he said at a news conference on Tuesday that he intends to stay with LeBron James and the team.

 Love never made the playoffs during his six seasons with the Minnesota Timberwolves, who acquired Andrew Wiggins and Anthony Bennett in the deal that sent Love to Cleveland.
 Wiggins and Bennett are the last two No. 1 picks in the NBA draft.